 Dalriada is aware that members of the Scheme are potential victims of a scam.
 As such, we look to keep members informed and to facilitate direct access for members to Dalriada be means of a:

-- Dedicated member website

-- Dedicated contact e-mail address

-- Dedicated phone line.
+- Dedicated contact e-mail address - · Dedicated phone line.

 Signed for and on behalf of Dalriada Trustees Limited (the trustee)

 Chairman